16 Sights in Lecce, Italy (with Map and Images)

 Show sight on map

-Valesio is an archaeological site south of Brindisi in the province of Brindisi, reachable from the Brindisi-Lecce highway at the junction for the municipality of Torchiarolo.
-In the Tabula Peutingeriana this site is referred to as Mutatio Valentia and is located halfway along the route of the so-called Via Traiana Calabra that went from Brindisi to Lecce and continues to Otranto.
+Valesio is an archaeological site south of Brindisi in the province of the same name, reachable from the Brindisi-Lecce highway at the junction for the municipality of Torchiarolo.
+In the Tabula Peutingeriana this site is indicated as Mutatio Valentia and is located halfway along the so-called Via Traiana Calabra that went from Brindisi to Lecce to continue to Otranto.

 Wikipedia: Valesio (città antica) (IT)